oguyon/Cfits/src/PIAACMCsimul/README.md

 - Fits aspheric PIAA shapes on basis of radial cosines and 2-D Fourier modes

 Code is composed of a several layers (from high to low) :
-- high level design script: sim1024 (for 1024x1024 pixel maps)
+- high level design script: script "runopt"
+- script "sim1024"
-- runPIAACMC script
+- script "runPIAACMC"
 - C code